Cavity Nesting Birds

 The European starling and house sparrow are aggressive introduced species that compete with native cavity nesting birds.
 They will harass and even attack and kill native cavity nesters, in an effort to nest.
 Both the starling and the house sparrow start adopting nesting sites well before our native birds start searching out nesting locations.
 Their populations are so large that our native cavity nesters don't have much of a chance to compete with them.

-The most productive method for controlling both of these species is to use a Nest Box Trap.
+One productive method for controlling both of these species is to use a Nest Box Trap.